Late Paleozoic icehouse

-The late Paleozoic icehouse, also known as the Late Paleozoic Ice Age (LPIA) and formerly known as the Karoo ice age, was an ice age that began in the Late Devonian and ended in the Late Permian, occurring from 360 to 255 million years ago (Mya), and large land-based ice sheets were then present on Earth's surface.
-It was the second major icehouse period of the Phanerozoic, after the Late Ordovician Andean-Saharan glaciation.
+The Late Paleozoic Icehouse, also known as the Late Paleozoic Ice Age (LPIA) and formerly known as the Karoo Ice Age, was an ice age that began in the Late Devonian and ended in the Late Permian, occurring from around 360 to 255 million years ago, and large land-based ice sheets were then present on Earth's surface.
+It was the second major icehouse period of the Phanerozoic, after the Hirnantian glaciation.

 Timeline

-Interpretations of the LPIA vary, with some researchers arguing it represented one continuous glacial event and others concluding that as many as twenty-five separate ice sheets across Gondwana developed, waxed, and waned independently and diachronously over the course of the Carboniferous and Permian, with the distribution of ice centres shifting as Gondwana drifted and its position relative to the South Pole changed.
-At the beginning of the LPIA, ice centres were concentrated in western South America; they later shifted eastward across Africa and by the end of the ice age were concentrated in Australia.
-Evidence from sedimentary basins suggests individual ice centres lasted for approximately 10 million years, with their peaks alternating with periods of low or absent permanent ice coverage.
+Interpretations of the Late Paleozoic icehouse vary, with some researchers arguing it represented one continuous glacial event and others concluding that as many as 25 separate ice sheets across Gondwana developed, waxed, and waned independently and diachronously over the course of the Carboniferous and Permian, with the distribution of ice centres shifting as Gondwana drifted and its position relative to the South Pole changed.
+At the beginning of the Late Paleozoic icehouse, ice centres were concentrated in western South America; they later shifted eastward across Africa and by the end of the ice age were concentrated in Australia.
+Evidence from sedimentary basins suggests individual ice centres lasted for around 10 million years, with their peaks alternating with periods of low or absent permanent ice coverage.